This step shows how to add a connector, configure an action, and use data mappings.

 The authorization dialog for your Google account appears.

 Confirm your user account name and click Allow.

-The configuration window for the connector now displays as Connected.
-Click Done.
+The configuration window for the connector now displays Connected.
+Click Done, and then Continue.

 Select Add Only to add new a row without lookup, Update Only to lookup an existing row and update it, or Add or Update to look up an existing row update it if found or add a new row if not found.

 Identifies the name of the spreadsheet file to use.